TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: Model Size Comparisons

-Tab.~\ref{tab:supp_Trainable Parameters} compares the sizes of our TemporalVLM model, TimeChat~\cite{ren2024timechat}, and LongVLM~\cite{weng2024longvlm} in terms of the number of learnable parameters.
-Our TemporalVLM model includes a trainable BiLSTM module and projection layers, leading to a 5\% and 4\% increase in the number of trainable parameters over TimeChat~\cite{ren2024timechat} and LongVLM~\cite{weng2024longvlm} respectively.
-Nevertheless, our TemporalVLM model achieves the best performance across various temporal reasoning and fine-grained understanding tasks, despite using less training data than TimeChat~\cite{ren2024timechat}.
-In particular, TimeChat~\cite{ren2024timechat} is trained on the complete TimeIT~\cite{ren2024timechat} and Valley~\cite{luo2023valley} datasets, whereas our TemporalVLM model is trained on a subset\footnote{We could not download the YT-Temporal~\cite{zellers2022merlot} dataset on time due to its large size and the restricted number of downloads by YouTube.} of the TimeIT~\cite{ren2024timechat} and Valley~\cite{luo2023valley} datasets.
+Tab.~\ref{tab:supp_Trainable Parameters} compares the sizes of our TemporalVLM model, TimeChat~\cite{ren2024timechat}, and LongVLM~\cite{weng2024longvlm} in terms of the number of learnable parameters (measured in millions).
+Our TemporalVLM model includes a learnable fusion module and a learnable BiLSTM module, leading to a 5\% and 4\% increase in the number of trainable parameters over TimeChat and LongVLM respectively.
+Nevertheless, our TemporalVLM model achieves the best performance across various temporal reasoning and fine-grained understanding tasks, despite using less training data than TimeChat.
+In particular, TimeChat is trained on the complete TimeIT~\cite{ren2024timechat} and Valley~\cite{luo2023valley} datasets, whereas our TemporalVLM model is trained on a subset\footnote{We could not download YT-Temporal~\cite{zellers2022merlot} due to its large size and the restricted number of downloads.} of the TimeIT and Valley datasets.